 his Tarot set, wonderfully illustrated by Linda and Roger Garland, was first published in 2005 and reissued with a new cover in 2008.
 A third edition is due in February 2018.

 With the published cards comes a 64 page booklet explaining briefly why we chose dragons as the theme of our Tarot.
 It would have been good to say much more but there were practical limitations.
-However, on a website the only limit is the indulgence of your audience, so here you can read a fuller background to this pack.
+However, on a website the only limit is the interest of your audience, so here you can read a fuller background to this pack.
 Feel free to

 email in with any queries or suggestions.

 he dragon in the West usually appears in a negative light as the jealous guardian of treasure hoards demanding regular tributes of juicy young virgins as the price for not devastating their neighbouring countryside.
 But that is far from being the whole story.
 Even in these tales the beast is usually credited with intelligence and the power of speech.
 It is not just some brutal monster like the Minotaur, a freak driven by wild animal lusts.
 If so, the dragon would hardly have come to be adopted, amongst many other examples, as an emblem of the Welsh people, surviving to this day on their national flag.